SwapnilGotsurve/weather/README.md

 ![mobile interface](https://github.com/user-attachments/assets/28de20f0-ef8f-4e8d-94fd-f5a34079cb5a)

 ## Getting Started
-- You should only use any editor like VS Code , Notepad .
+- You can only use any editor like VS Code , Notepad .